Felipia

 The Land of the Felipese

 Felipia is the region found on both sides of the mouth of the Rio Grande, and is inhabited by the Felipese.
-The Felipese are an ethnic group in south-eastern Tejas and north-eastern Mejico.
-They speak a language very similar to Castilian.
-The people are a mix of descendents of White Moors from Castile and Leon, Indios, and black slaves.
-Most Felipese are not purely one of those groups.
+The Felipese are an ethnic group in southeastern Tejas and northeastern Mejico.
+They speak a creole language derived from Castilian.
+The people are a mix of descendants of White Moors from Castile and Leon, Indios, and black slaves.
+Most Felipese are not purely of one of those groups.

 History

-In the late 1652, a very secretive group in Castile that were descendents of the Muslim Moors numbering in about 1000 were discovered by the government of Castile and Leon.
+In the late 1652, a very secretive group in Castile, descendants of the Muslim Moors numbering about 1,000 were discovered by the government of Castile and Leon.
 They had pretended to have converted before, but then Castile figured out their secret.
 The government was to send them to North Africa or kill them.
-The Castilian speaking Moors fled Iberia to escape persecution and settled on the northern coast of Mejico along the Gulf.
+The Castilian-speaking Moors fled Iberia to escape persecution and settled on the northern coast of Mejico along the Gulf.

 For only a few years they were able to escape religious persecution.
-In 1660 the Castilian government in Mejico forcibly converted most to Catholocism.
+In 1660, the Castilian government in Mejico forcibly converted most to Catholicism.
 Many were killed, and some even became crypto-Muslims.
 Today, about 20% of Felipese are Muslim (including modern converts).

 For years they tried to keep to themselves.
 The Indios accepted them, the Moors accepted the Indios.
 Remarkably, the Natives adopted (poor) Castilian, and development of the Felipese language began.